What are Arizona’s Right-of-Way Laws?

 Arizona has several right-of-way laws in place to help prevent auto accidents caused by drivers who failed to yield.

 If you or someone you love was injured in an accident caused by another driver’s negligence, contact Phillips Law Group.
 Our Phoenix auto accident attorneys can review the details of your claim during a free, confidential consultation.
-We can also discuss which options may be available for you to recover for the injuries you sustained in an accident.
+We can also discuss which options may be available for you to recover from the injuries you sustained in an accident.

 Arizona has specific right-of-way rules that vary depending on the type of intersection they apply to.
 This includes: